 Link to an article by Benjamin Fogel:

 Curiously, while the author says moralism isn’t an answer, his argument is essentially moral!
-He really is saying mere moralistic, individualistic finger-wagging won’t convince political opponents to change their ways, which is a tactical argument that glosses over normative/ideological (moral) bases for action.
+He really is saying mere moralistic, individualistic finger-wagging won’t convince political opponents to change their own ways, which is a tactical argument that recognizes that the problem does not lie at an individual level and therefore cannot be solved at the individual level either but glosses over normative/ideological (moral) bases for structural/institutional action.
 But isn’t the author simply arguing that instead of criminalizing the political left through “anti-corruption” laws such policies should instead criminalize the political right?
-He offers no real explicit argument to this effect, relying instead on implicit ideology and morality.
+He offers no real explicit argument to this effect, relying instead on implicit ideology and morality/ethics.
 This is about a political struggle for hegemony, making certain specific procedural/tactical suggestions along the lines of Rosa Luxembourg’s famous “socialism or barbarism” maxim.